adianliusie/comparative-assessment/README.md

 - `system` selects the LLM used as the backbone for comparative assessment
 - `dataset` is used to specify the dataset to evaluate.
 - `score-type` defines the attribute to assess.
-- `prompt-id` selects the quality attribute to assess. comparative prompts begin with `c`, prompt scoring with `s`
+- `prompt-id` selects the attribute to assess.
+Comparative prompts begin with `c`, prompt scoring with `s`
 - `output-path` defines where the outputs should be saved.
 - `shuffle` is used to shuffle the ordering of examples (for parallelising generation)
 - `comparative` is a flag to specify that comparative assessment should be used (if omitted, prompt-scoring assumed)